 Better photos make potential buyers more interested in the property and willing to book a visit.
 Also, it can make the place look bigger, more inviting and more attractive in just a glance, something that is hardly achieved with your listing description.
 The saying was right: sometimes, an image can speak louder than words.

-So, if you have the chance or the client is willing to, schedule some professional photos and spread them on the portals, along with your real estate listing description, to boost your chances of selling faster.
+So, if you have the chance or the client is willing to, schedule some professional photos and spread them on the portals, along with your property listing description, to boost your chances of selling faster.

-How to write a real estate listing description: best practices
+How to write descriptions for property listings: best practices

 Now you know everything your listing description has to include, let’s see how to display all the information you have to offer.